Fluorescence in situ Hybridization (FISH)

 - Predicts lack of response to targeted therapy

-- If results are indeterminate, consider further testing with an alternate control probe or analytic method or follow-up testing on the resection specimen
+- If results are indeterminate, ARUP will automatically perform reflex testing with the RAI1 alternate control probe to resolve amplification status.
+Additional analytic methods or follow up testing on the resection specimen may be considered if needed.

 Limitations

-- Testing only validated for FFPE specimens; specimens fixed in other than 10% neutral buffered formalin have not been validated using this method
+- Testing is only validated for formalin-fixed paraffin-embedded (FFPE) specimens; specimens fixed in other than 10% neutral buffered formalin have not been validated using this method.

-- Assay is validated and FDA approved for invasive breast carcinoma and gastroesophageal adenocarcinoma only
+- The assay is validated and FDA-approved for invasive breast carcinoma and gastroesophageal adenocarcinoma only.

 Immunohistochemistry